 - Primary Stroke Center.
 The hospital is certified by the Joint Commission as a Primary Stroke Center and is also designated as a Primary Stroke Center by the Florida Agency for Healthcare Administration.

 - Emergency Services provides 50 beds with access to an entire Heart Institute, the area's only neurosurgery team and more than 100 other specialists.
-Additionally, a 16-bed, 24-Hour freestanding emergency department recently opened in the Wildwood area.
+Additionally, a 16-bed, 24-Hour freestanding emergency department opened in early 2020 in the Wildwood area.

 - Surgical Services include a state-of-the-art da Vinci Xi robotic surgical system and the new Digital Vascular Surgery Suite.